tbrisker/puppet-puppet/README.md

 [![Puppet Forge](http://img.shields.io/puppetforge/v/theforeman/puppet.svg)](https://forge.puppetlabs.com/theforeman/puppet)
 [![Build Status](https://travis-ci.org/theforeman/puppet-puppet.svg?branch=master)](https://travis-ci.org/theforeman/puppet-puppet)

-# Puppet module for installing the Puppet agent and master
+# Puppet module for installing the Puppet agent and server

-Installs and configures the Puppet agent and optionally a Puppet master (when `server` is true).
+Installs and configures the Puppet agent and optionally a Puppet server (when `server` is true).
 Part of the [Foreman installer](http://github.com/theforeman/foreman-installer) or to be used as a Puppet module.

-The Puppet master is configured under Apache and Passenger by default, unless `server_passenger` is set to false.
+The Puppet server is configured under Apache and Passenger by default, unless `server_passenger` is set to false.
 When using Puppet Labs AIO packages (puppet-agent) the JVM-based Puppet Server is installed by default.
 For Puppet 3.x based installation, `server_implementation` can be set to `puppetserver`